 English

 alphabet are allowed.
-The replacement
+The replacement parameter

-, which means the response will be
+is set to true, which means the response will be

 picked with replacement, i.e., can contain duplicate strings.